BioBoost/course-linux-essentials/docs/06-ownership-and-permissions/README.md

 24(cdrom),27(sudo),30(dip),46(plugdev),108(lpadmin),110(sambashare)
 ```

-Similar to user ownership, the association of a file with a group is not actually done internally by the operating system by name, but by the `GID` of the group.
+Similar to user ownership, the association of a file with a group is not actually done internally by the operating system by name, but by the `GID` (group id) of the group.

 ## Adding Users to the System